dizukl/UKL-DIZApps/README.md

 - Python and
 - Nginx.

-The core code is written in python.
-From the Python environment that is bundled here some components that are not needed have been removed.
+The core code of DIZApp01 is written in Python.
+From the Python environment that is bundled here some unnecessary components have been removed.

-Nginx is used to wrap SSL around the apps.
+Nginx is used to wrap SSL around the apps, so that secure access can be configured.

 ## Configuration
 The DizApp01 subfolder contains a **dizapp01.conf** file.
 The configuration elements are named in a self explaining way.
 There are some comments provided to explaine the configuration.